Best daily deals

 The plush padding on the Sony WH-XB900N is super comfortable and does a good job at helping with isolation as well.

-Then there are the buttons, which are on the left ear cup and slightly raised so you can feel which one you’re pressing.
+The buttons are on the left ear cup, slightly raised so you can feel which one you’re pressing.
 You’ll get a power button and a custom button, both of which are clicky.
 Also on the left ear cup is the 3.5mm and USB-C input for connecting an audio cable and charging, respectively.

 What Bluetooth codecs does the Sony WH-XB900N support?

-Pairing to the Sony WH-XB900N with my Pixel 3 is as seamless as pairing to AirPods on an Apple device.
-As soon as I turn on the headset a small card drops down on the screen of my phone prompting me to connect.
+Pairing the Sony WH-XB900N with my Pixel 3 is as seamless as pairing to AirPods on an Apple device.
+As soon as I turn on the headset, a small card drops down on the screen of my phone, prompting me to connect.

 Pictured is the padding on the Sony WH-XB900N headphones.

-The headphones feature plenty of padding which makes them super comfortable, though they do get warm after a while.
+The headphones feature plenty of padding, making them super comfortable, though they get warm after a while.

-You can still take advantage of the built-in NFC to pair, or you can do it the old-fashioned way by going into Bluetooth settings.
-If the quick-connect feature or NFC doesn’t work for you then:
+You can still use the built-in NFC to pair, or you can do it the old-fashioned way by going into Bluetooth settings.
+If the quick-connect feature or NFC doesn’t work for you, then:

 1. Press and hold the power button for seven seconds.